Rugeley: Church of England

-The parish church of Rugeley is St Augustine's Church.
-St Augustine of Canterbury was sent by Pope Gregory the Great in the 6th century to convert the Anglo-Saxon pagans to Christianity.
-The present church was built in 1822 on the site of a medieval church, part of which still stands in the grounds.
-The old church now lies in ruins, but there is a school next to it called 'Chancel School' as the chancel of the church is the only part that is mainly intact.
-There are several other churches within the Rugeley area, including The Church of the Good Shepherd, Rugeley Community Church, Victory Church, The Church of the Holy Spirit and St Michael's Church.
+The parish church of Rugeley is St Augustine's Church, dedicated to St Augustine of Canterbury.
+The present church, a Grade II* listed building, was built in 1822–23 to replace the medieval parish church.
+What remains of the former church, primarily the tower and chancel, is a Grade II listed building and is known as the 'Old Chancel'.
+A school next to it is called Chancel School.
+Other churches within the Rugeley area include The Church of the Good Shepherd, Rugeley Community Church, Victory Church, The Church of the Holy Spirit and St Michael's Church.

 Roman Catholic

-The Catholic Church in Rugeley is dedicated to St Joseph and St Etheldreda.
-It is in the Gothic revival style of the 19th Century and was designed by Charles Hansom and built between 1849 and 1851 out of local stone.
-There is a Catholic Primary School in the Town dedicated to St Joseph as the Church is.
+St Joseph and St Etheldreda is a Roman Catholic church in Rugeley, dedicated to Saint Joseph and Saint Etheldreda.
+It is in the Gothic Revival style of the 19th Century and was designed by Charles Hansom and built between 1849 and 1851 out of local stone.
+There is a Catholic primary school in the town dedicated, as the church is, to Saint Joseph.
 The Parish is part of the Archdiocese of Birmingham.